InsightEdge/insightedge-ctr-demo/doc/doc.md

 ![Alt](img/11_banner_dimension.png?raw=true "banner dimension")

 We can notice some correlation between the ad size and its performance.
-The most common one appears to be 320x50px known as "mobile leaderboard" in [Google AdSense guide](https://support.google.com/adsense/answer/68727?hl=en)
+The most common one appears to be 320x50px known as "mobile leaderboard" in [Google AdSense](https://support.google.com/adsense/answer/68727?hl=en)